rShetty/pencil/resiliency-in-ds.md

 Initially when systems are healthy, the CB is in `closed` state.
 In this state, it makes calls to downstream services.
 When certain number of requests fail, the CB trips the circuit and goes into `open` state.
-In this state, CB stops making any requests to failing downstream service.
+In this state, CB stops making requests to failing downstream service.
 After a certain `sleep threshold`, CB attempts reset by  going into `half open` state.
 If the next request in this state is successful, it goes to `open` state.
 If this call fails, it stays in `open` state.

 `Hystrix` by Netflix is a popular implementation of this pattern.

-You can setup a simple hystrix Circuit breaker using [Heimdall](https://github.com/gojektech/heimdall/) like:
+You can setup a simple hystrix Circuit breaker at your integration point using [Heimdall](https://github.com/gojektech/heimdall/) like:

 ```go